Asad-Ismail/InteractiveAnnotation/README.md

 # 🤝 How to Contribute

-We absolutely 💖 contributions from our amazing community!
+I would absolutely 💖 contributions from community!
 To contribute, follow these steps:

 Fork the repository 🍴.